 Explain: Rotating Dollies View All Products

 The rotating dollies are made to maneuver heavy loads in confined spaces.
-The rollers swivel individually 360 degrees.
+The wheels swivel individually 360 degrees.
 This gives the dolly omni-directional maneuverability and also lets you turn the load in place.
 This maneuverability lets you move a heavy load that is on dollies down a narrow corridor and turn around a tight 90 degree turn.

-The rollers will also not damage or mark floors, even on tile or sensitive epoxy.
+The wheels will also not damage or mark floors, even on tile or sensitive epoxy.
 A pulling handle or a connecting bar can be attached to the dolly via its side arm.
 These pulling handles and connecting bars are sold as optional accessories, but please note:

 - The pulling handle locks in a straight position and cannot be used to turn.

 - It can only pull the load in a straight line.

 - The connecting bar (which connects two dollies together) is used for a 4 dolly configuration.